Projects to reduce back bay flooding still decade away

 Dixon said the study, which is being funded half by the state and half by the Corps, must be finished before any construction ideas can qualify for federal funding.

-The back-bay area is the network of interconnected tidal water bodies located landward of the ocean coastline in Monmouth, Ocean, Atlantic, Burlington and Cape May counties, according to the Army Corps, which is holding the meeting in partnership with the New Jersey Department of Environmental Protection.

-New Jersey’s back bay area includes about 950 square miles and nearly 3,400 miles of shoreline.
+The back-bay area is the network of interconnected tidal water bodies located landward of the ocean coastline in Monmouth, Ocean, Burlington, Atlantic and Cape May counties, according to the Army Corps.
+It encompasses about 950 square miles and 3,400 miles of shoreline.